Knotx/knotx/README.md

     port: ${remote.repository.port}
 ```

-All placeholders can be simply filled with command line arguments and environment variables.
+All placeholders can be replaced with command line arguments and environment variables.
 See [Using command line arguments and environment variables](#using-command-line-arguments-and-environment-variables) section.

 # Licence